ecomfe/veui-docs/one/docs/en-US/components/checkbox-group.md

 `v-model`
 :::

-Triggered after the selection state changes, with the callback parameter `(value: Array)`. `value` is an array composed of the `value` fields of the selected items in the current checkbox group.
+Triggered after the selection state changes, with the callback parameter `(value: Array)`. `value` is an array composed of the `value` properties of the selected items in the current checkbox group.
 ^^^